Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Summary and Conclusion

 \section{Summary and Conclusion}

-In summary, we have performed the calculation of global observables like transverse energy of hadrons, charged particle multiplicity and their ratios at midrapidity using our statistical-thermal model.
-We study the centrality dependence of various hadron ratios using our model and extract T and $\mu_{B}$ at RHIC and LHC energies.
-We use the same value of T and $\mu_{B}$ to study the centrality dependence of the ratio $E_{T}/N_{ch}$ at those energies.
-Then we calculate the transverse mass spectra of $\pi^-$ at various $\sqrt{s_{NN}}$, except at $\sqrt{s_{NN}}$ = 2.7 GeV where the transverse mass spectra of $\pi^+$ is calculated by using EVSHGM.
-We get the average radial flow velocity at various energies by comparing our calculations with the experimental data.
-Once, we get the radial flow velocity we study the transverse energy per unit rapidity.
-We also calculate the Bjorken energy density using our model at various $\sqrt{s_{NN}}$.
-Finally, we calculate the ratio $E_{T}/N_{ch}$ at various energies using our excluded-volume SHGM with and without flow.
+In summary, we have performed a calculation of global observables like transverse energy of hadrons, charged particle multiplicity and their ratios at mid-rapidity using an excluded-volume statistical-thermal model.
+We calculate the transverse momentum spectra of $\pi^-$ at various $\sqrt{s_{NN}}$ by using EV-SHGM.
+We get the radial flow velocity at various energies by comparing our calculations with the experimental data.
+We then estimate the transverse energy per unit rapidity and Bjorken energy density at different $\sqrt{s_{NN}}$.
+We study the centrality dependence of various hadron ratios using EV-SHGM and extract T and $\mu_{B}$ at RHIC and LHC energies.
+The estimated values of $T$ and $\mu_{B}$ are then used to study the centrality dependence of the ratio $E_{T}/N_{ch}$.
+Finally, we calculate the ratio $E_{T}/N_{ch}$ at various energies using EV-SHGM with and without flow.
 Further we study various freeze-out criteria in the framework of EV-SHGM using $E_{T}/N_{ch}$ as the observable.